valancej/anchore-blogs/content/vulndb/README.md

 ![alt text](images/ui_vulndb_results.png)

-Diving deeper into a single VulnDB identifier brings in more information about the issue, and provides links to external sources.
+Diving deeper into a single VulnDB identifier presents the user with more information about the issue, and provides links to external sources.

 **Below is a single VulnDB identifier record in Anchore Enterprise:**